You don’t need meat to make meatballs! These vegetarian Zucchini Meatballs make a delicious meatless meal paired with pasta and your favorite sauce.

-- I use a 2 Tbsp scoop to make my perfect meatballs.
+- I use a 2 Tablespoon scoop to make my perfect meatballs.
 Scoop the “meat” then use your hands to press and roll them into a ball.
-Place them on a foil lined baking sheet (I love the Reynold’s Non Stick Foil for this)!
+Place them on a foil lined baking sheet.

 - Once these are cooked, add your sauce and enjoy warm.
 OR, let them cool, place them in a freezer safe ziploc bag and freeze until ready to use!
 Each batch makes about 20 meatballs.